microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ## Get manifests from the rest source

-The Windows Package Manager rest source provides a private location for hosting your Application Manifests.
+The Windows Package Manager rest source provides a hosting solution allowing you to add your Application Manifests to.
 The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](.\PowerShell\Get-WinGetManifest.md) cmdlet that will query for all, or a specific Application Manifest found in a specified Windows Package Manager rest source.

 The `Get-WinGetManifest` PowerShell cmdlet supports targetting a specific *.json file, a folder containing multiple *.json files or *.yaml files as well as targetting an existing Windows Package Manager rest source.
 For more information on how to use this cmdlet, use the `Get-Help Get-WinGetManifest -Full` or visit the [Get-WinGetManifest PowerShell Article](.\PowerShell\Get-WinGetManifest.md) in Docs.